vikjusko/vikjusko/README.md

-# Hey, I'm Viktorija! 👋🏼 #
+## Hey, I'm Viktorija! 👋🏼

-> Currently studying at  Makers Academy
+# I am about to finish a fully immersive, full-time developer Bootcamp at Makers in London, with the intention of starting a new career as a developer 👩🏻‍💻!

 Language Tools: